 This is actually my first time sharing a slow cooker recipe on the blog and I have no excuse for it.
 Since I moved in with Shaun 4 years ago and he brought with him an old slow cooker, I’ve used it exactly 3 times.
 Two of those times being this week.
 The other time was 2 years ago when I made Half Baked Harvest’s Moroccan soup.
 I’m not sure how it’s been 2 years already, but it has.

 Do you ever associate certain recipes with events or stages of your life?
 I certainly do.
-I associate sweet potatoes and spaghetti squash to my 12th grade in high school, nice cream with my 4th year of university, tahini salads and my raw granola power bowl with my internship.
+I associate sweet potatoes and spaghetti squash to my 12th grade in high school, banana ice cream with my 4th year of university, tahini salads and my raw granola power bowl with my internship.

 Clearly food is a big part of my life.